philrz/super/book/src/formats/csup.md

 column streams from segments, and in turn, to reconstruct the original values from column streams, i.e., to map columns back to composite values.

+>[!NOTE]
-> _Of course, the reassembly section also provides the ability to extract just subsets of columns
+> Of course, the reassembly section also provides the ability to extract just subsets of columns
 > to be read and searched efficiently without ever needing to reconstruct
 > the original rows.
 How well this performs is up to any particular
 > CSUP implementation._
 >
-> _Also, the reassembly section is in general vastly smaller than the data section
+> Also, the reassembly section is in general vastly smaller than the data section
 > so the goal here isn't to express information in cute and obscure compact forms
 > but rather to represent data in an easy-to-digest, programmer-friendly form that
-> leverages BSUP._
+> leverages BSUP.

 The reassembly section is a BSUP stream.
 Unlike Parquet, which uses an externally described schema